Scientific: Encelia farinosa (syn: Encelia farinosa Torr. & A. Gray var. farinosa)

 Soil: Well drained

-Watering: Little to none
+Watering: Little to none.

-Disease and pests: Root rot if poorly drained soil.
+Disease and Pests: Root rot if poorly drained soil.

-Additional comments: Brittle bush works well in the landscape as an accent companion plant to red-bird of paradise, Baja ruellia, or autumn sage.
-A note of caution however is that brittle bush will quickly naturalize in Phoenix landscapes that are dominated with decomposing granite and open space.
+sage.
+A note of warning however is that brittle bush will quickly naturalize in Phoenix landscapes that are dominated with decomposing granite and open space.
 Flower stamens exude a fragrant resin that was used by Spanish padres as an incense, leaves and stems used by native Americans as a tea for arthritis.